QuaRL: Quantization for Fast and Environmentally Sustainable Reinforcement Learning

 \subsection{Quantization}

 Quantizing a neural network reduces the precision of neural network weights, reducing memory transfer times and enabling the use of fast low-precision compute operations.
-Traditionally, there are two main methods for obtaining a quantized model: post training quantization and quantization aware training.
-Post training quantization involves taking a pretrained model and quantizing its weights while quantization aware training modifies the neural network training process so that the resulting learned weights are quantized.
-Innovations in both post-training quantization~\cite{krishnamoorthi2018quantizing, banner2018posttraining, zhao2019ocs} and quantization aware training~\cite{dong2019hawq,qnn_hubara,choi2018pact} have demonstrated that neural networks may be quantized to very low precision without accuracy loss, suggesting that quantization has immense potential for producing efficient deployable models.
+Innovations in both post-training quantization~\citep{krishnamoorthi2018quantizing, banner2018posttraining, zhao2019ocs,tambe2020algorithm} and quantization aware training~\citep{dong2019hawq,qnn_hubara,choi2018pact} demonstrate that neural networks may be quantized to very low precision without accuracy loss, suggesting that quantization has immense potential for producing efficient deployable models.
 In the context of speeding up training, research has also shown that quantization can yield significant performance boosts.
-For example, prior work on half or mixed precision training \cite{Sun8bit,das2018mixed} demonstrates that using half-precision operators may significantly reduce compute and memory requirements while still achieving adequate convergence.
+For example, prior work on half or mixed precision training \citep{Sun8bit, das2018mixed} demonstrates that using half-precision operators may significantly reduce compute and memory requirements while achieving adequate convergence.

-While much research has been conducted on quantization and machine learning, the primary targets of quantization are applications in the image classification and natural language processing domains.
-Quantization as applied to reinforcement learning has been relatively absent in the literature.
-In our work we comprehensively evaluate these standard quantization ideas on a wide range of reinforcement learning tasks to verify the efficacy of quantization in reinforcement learning.
-Additionally, unlike standard neural network training, training reinforcement learning models relies on the actor-learner paradigm, and we show that we can leverage 8-bit quantization to speed up distributed reinforcement learning significantly.
-This is unlike standard quantized neural network training, which is primarily limited to half precision (16-bit) training due to convergence issues.
+Although much research has been conducted on quantization and machine learning, the primary targets of quantization are applications in the image classification and natural language processing domains.
+Quantization as applied to reinforcement learning has been absent in the literature.